-Cows require a lot of time to rest and digest their food, so dairy farmers provide cows with a variety of bedding options (Cow fact: they spend up to 12 hours lying down daily).
+Cows require a lot of time to rest and digest their food.
+Therefore, dairy farmers provide cows with a variety of bedding options.
+Cow fact: they spend up to 12 hours lying down daily.
 Some of the products used include sawdust shavings, sand, shredded recycled tire rubber, dried manure that’s been pressed and sanitized, and some barns even have waterbed-style mattresses.

 Keeping dairy cows cool, especially in the summertime, is important in keeping milk production up.
 Many farmers equip their cow barns with fans and sprinklers or mister systems.
 Tunnel barns are long buildings that have fans at each end to pull air through the barn and out the other end to keep temperatures cool.
-A freestall barn provides cool shade during the summer and protection from the rain and elements.
-Cows are able to walk around the barn for exercise, get something to eat or drink and then lie down in a bed whenever they want.
+A free-stall barn provides cool shade during the summer and protection from the rain and elements.
+Cows can walk around the barn for exercise, get something to eat or drink, and then lie down in a bed whenever they want.

-Barns can also be outfitted with large automated brushes so that dairy cows can walk up and activate the rotating bristles to scratch their heads or bodies whenever they want.
+Barns can also be outfitted with large, automated brushes.
+This allows dairy cows to walk up and activate the rotating bristles to scratch their heads or bodies whenever they want.

-Cattle care in dairy farming also requires medical assistance.
+Cattle care in the dairy industry also requires medical assistance.
 Dairy farmers work closely with their veterinarians who perform regular herd checks to make sure the cows are healthy.
-Depending on the herd size, a vet may visit monthly, weekly or even daily.
+Depending on the herd size, a vet may visit monthly, weekly, or even daily.

 When dairy cows get sick, the vets may prescribe medicines like antibiotics.
-Those medicines are carefully administered and closely regulated, and the treated cows are separated from the rest of the milking herd so that their milk never reaches the food supply (learn more about milk safety).
+Those medicines are carefully administered and closely regulated.
+Treated cows are separated from the rest of the milking herd so that their milk never reaches the food supply (learn more about milk safety).